mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

-Congrats! **Preparing** for an interview is a rewarding and fun journey, note that I said **preparing** for an interview instead of acing it because passing an interview could be the outcome of enough and good preparation (luck is involved too but I'll get to this shortly), the process is rewarding because you improve your ability to come up with a solution to an algorithmic problem in a short amount of time, also, the concepts that you learn when you're preparing for the system design interview are invaluable and will be helpful throughout your career.
+Congrats! **Preparing** for an interview is a rewarding and fun journey, note that I said **preparing** for an interview instead of acing it because passing an interview could be the outcome of enough and good preparation (luck is involved too but I'll get to this shortly), the process is rewarding because you improve your ability to come up with a solution to an algorithmic problem in a short amount of time, also, the concepts that you learn when you're preparing for the system design interviews are invaluable and will be helpful throughout your career.

 My plan was to interview with my target top companies (Airbnb, Facebook, Google) at once and I wanted to do the onsites close to each other (with at least one day to rest between interviews), I got awesome recruiters that helped me schedule the 3 onsites in 2 weeks.
 This plan contains notes that are applicable